-Rowan stars in the new RSC production of The Comedy Of Errors at Stratford-upon-Avon which has opened to rave reviews.
+Rowan is currently starring in the RSC production of The Comedy Of Errors at the Barbican Theatre.

 - Heading the cast, Rowan Polonski gives a tremendously physical, Pythonesque performance as Antipholus of Ephesus, slipping from smug self-assurance into unbridled anarchy as his prosperous life is dismantled before his eyes.
 He ends up capering about the space like a mountain goat, brawling with guards, begging on his knees for the world to make sense again.
 The Stage

 - We have Rowan Polonski as Antipholus of Ephesus.
 His descent into madness is one of the funniest and yet most painful moments of the play, pointing to the dark reality behind the play’s chagrin smile.
 Hackney Citizen

 - With so much going on both in the plot and in the production, it’s the acting that makes it.
 There was some very inspired casting going on at the RSC: Guy Lewis/Rowan Polonski as the two Antipholuses and Jonathan Broadbent/Greg Haise as the Dromios are just perfect.
 Salterton Arts Review